Rich Hill: 2007 season

-Hill suffered a setback in Philadelphia, where he took his second loss of the season, giving up five runs, and leaving the game before getting any outs in the sixth inning.
-His next start came in New York City, and produced similar results, which resulted in his third loss.
+Hill suffered a setback in Philadelphia, where he took his second loss of the season, giving up five runs and leaving the game before getting any outs in the sixth inning.
+His next start, in New York City, produced similar results and was his third loss.
 Cubs' manager Lou Piniella pointed to control problems.
-The troubles continued in San Diego during his next start, where he picked up his third consecutive loss 5–1 to the Padres and gave up four home runs.
+The troubles continued in San Diego during his next start, where he picked up his third consecutive loss, giving up four home runs to the Padres in a 5–1 loss.
 Piniella extended his analysis of Hill's throwing: "Not the same pitcher that left spring training.
 He was missing his spots.
 Some of those pitches that were hit out of the park, the catcher was sitting on the outside corner and the balls are inside, but they might have been outside.
 He's got to keep working.
 He's not throwing as hard, either, for whatever reason."

-Hill rebounded in his next three starts, going twenty-one innings and giving up only two earned runs.
-Hill matched his career-high with eleven strikeouts against the Braves on June 7, 2007.
+Hill rebounded in his next three starts, going 21 innings and giving up only two earned runs.
+Hill had 11 strikeouts against the Braves on June 7.
 For the season he was 11–8 with a 3.92 ERA in 32 starts with 183 strikeouts.

-Hill started game 3 of the 2007 National League Division Series against the Arizona Diamondbacks but Chris Young homered off his first pitch of the game and he only lasted three innings, allowing six hits and three runs as the Cubs were swept in the series.
+Hill started game 3 of the 2007 National League Division Series against the Diamondbacks.
+Outfielder Chris Young homered off the first pitch of the game and Hill only lasted three innings, allowing six hits and three runs as the Cubs were swept in the series.

 2008 season

-Hill reworked his delivery during spring training in 2008 after some initial issues with his command but retained his spot in the rotation as the season began.
-He struggled to start the season, making five starts, and was 1–0 with a 4.12 ERA, striking out 15 but also walking 18.
+Hill reworked his delivery during spring training after some initial issues with his command but remained a starter as the 2008 season began.
+He struggled from the outset, making five starts with a 1–0 record and 4.12 ERA, striking out 15 but also walking 18.
 In his final start, against the St. Louis Cardinals on May 2, he walked four of the first six batters he faced and was removed in the first inning.
-On May 3, he was optioned back to Triple-A Iowa in order to get his control figured out.
+On May 3, he was optioned back to Triple-A Iowa to improve his control.

-Hill continued to have control problems in the minors and was shut down with a stiff back on May 17.
-He suffered from various muscle strains the rest of the season, making only 13 starts in the minors for Iowa, Daytona and the Arizona League Cubs, and was 4–7 with a 5.85 ERA and 44 walks.
-He played for the Tigres de Aragua of the Venezuelan Winter League after the season and was 1–2 with a 6.86 ERA in nine games (six starts), walking 23 while striking out 16.
+Hill continued to have control problems in the minors and was placed on disabled list with a back strain on May 17.
+He suffered from various muscle strains the rest of the season, making only 13 starts in the minors for Iowa, Daytona, and the Arizona League Cubs.
+He was 4–7 with a 5.85 ERA and 44 walks in 47 2/3 innings the minors in 2008.
+He played for the Tigres de Aragua of the Venezuelan Winter League after the season and was 1–2 with a 6.86 ERA in 21 innings, walking 23 while striking out 16.

 Baltimore Orioles

-On February 2, 2009, Hill was traded to the Baltimore Orioles for a player to be named later.
+On February 2, 2009, Hill was traded to the Baltimore Orioles for a player to be named later, which later converted to cash considerations.